-The Ever Alert/Ever Safe Safety Toolkit
+The Ever Alert/Ever Safe

+Safety Toolkit

-The Safety Toolkit provides the key Safety policies and requirements on how units can maintain a safe program.
+The Safety Toolkit are the key Safety policies and requirements that units can use to maintain a safe environment without having to search through scouting.org for requirements.
 They are:

 - 1. Youth Protection/Barriers to Abuse

 - 2. Safety Moments

 - 3. Age-Appropriate Guidelines/Guide to Safe Scouting (The Big Book of "Know")

 - 4. National SAFE Checklist

 - 5. Transportation Safety Checklist

+- 6. National Campout Safety Checklist

-- 6. Violent Intruder Protocol
+- 7. Violent Intruder Protocol

-- 7. Your District Safety Champion
+- 8. Your District Safety Champion

 Answering the 7 Safe Activities questions using the above key National policies and guidelines is the streamlined process to a safe unit.
+Training will be available to show how.